What To Do If You’re Injured Overseas

 The tourist slowly gets back on his feet, looks at the wet floor, points at the receptionist, and shouts “preserve it” which she takes to mean “préservatif”, to which she has absolutely no response.

-If this slip and fall accident occurred in New Jersey ( or anywhere in the United States), the injured tourist would know to call a New Jersey personal injury lawyer if the pain doesn’t go away.
+If this slip and fall accident occurred in New Jersey ( or anywhere in the United States), the injured tourist would know to call our New Jersey slip and fall attorneys if the pain doesn’t go away.

 Whether travelling home or abroad this summer, we wish you safe travels and a “Bon Voyage”.